 On 17th September 1944, Cassidy was airborne with Support Company, No. 1 Anti-Tank Platoon as part of Operation Market Garden.
 He died on 20th or 21st September 1944 aged 24 years old.
 Records suggest that he died of an accidentally self-inflicted wound from his Bren gun.
 The incident occurred when the butt of the gun hit the ground as Samuel gave chase to a tank near Cronjeweg 7-9.
 At the time, some of his fellow Platoon thought a sniper had shot Cassidy.
 This report also indicates, Private Cassidy’s date of death to be 20th September 1944 rather than the official Commonwealth War Graves Commission date.

-In July 1945, German records of field burials suggested Samuel’s grave was in a mass grave in the grounds of The White House or Dreyeroord Hotel, Graaf van Rechterenweg 12, Oosterbeek.
-Many of those in The White House Grave eventually received burials in Arnhem Oosterbeek War Cemetery.
+In July 1945, German records of field burials suggested Samuel’s grave was in a mass grave in the grounds of The White House or Dreyeroord Hotel, Graaf van Rechterenweg 12, Oosterbeek, Netherlands.
+Many of those in The White House mass grave eventually received burials in Arnhem Oosterbeek War Cemetery.

 Samuel Cassidy has no known grave.
 His name is on Panel 4 of the Groesbeek Memorial, Gelderland, Netherlands.
 Much of his story features in the excellent ‘Arnhem 1944: The Human Tragedy of the Bridge Too Far’ by Dilip Sarkar.